haessar/wbps_scratch/README.md

 ### `./filter_Ac_ctg_for_Artemis.sh ctg_num`
 Filter FASTA and GFF files for given **ctg_num** of Ancylostoma ceylanicum and launch Artemis with these as inputs.
 The hard-coded files need to be available in the directory from which the script is run.

+### `./find_schistosome_orthogroups.py`
+For a OrthoFinder orthogroup (HOG) output table, iterate through all orthogroups which contain at least one orthologous transcript from each of a selection of species, write .bed files of CDS boundaries for each species' transcript, and use pyGenomeTracks to plot the tracks.